Dev-Miftah/bmi_calculator_app/README.md

 # bmi_calculator_app

 This BMI Calculator App is a comprehensive tool built in Flutter that allows users to calculate their Body Mass Index (BMI) with ease.
-The app features a user-friendly interface and incorporates reusable widgets for efficient development and maintenance.
+The app features a user-friendly interface and incorporates custom widgets for efficient development and maintenance.

 ## Getting Started